The Lowest-Cost-of-Living States and Why They Offer Good Opportunities

 - Median home price—$149,300

-Discover some of the hottest careers in Kentucky, along with the projected growth rates for each occupation during the 2016-to-2026 period.28
+Discover some of the hottest careers in Kentucky, along with the projected growth rates from the Kentucky Center for Statistics for each occupation during the 2016-to-2026 period.

 - Applications software developer—33.4 percent

 - Substance abuse and behavioral disorder counselor—21.6 percent

 - Tour guide—20.5 percent

 - Health services manager—18 percent

 Top 10 Cities With the Lowest Cost of Living